jlouiss/Today-I-learned/README.md

 ---

+### [104] - 2018-10-01
+Continued the React Native course.
+Learnt about react native elements and react navigation.

 ### [103] - 2018-09-30
 I started the React Native course on Coursera.
 Expo is cool.

 ### [102] - 2018-09-29
 I completed the React course on Coursera.
 I'm halfway through the full stack with react specialization on Coursera.

 ### [101] - 2018-09-28